 - 2% said their ability to get a new credit card was affected or they were denied

 - 2% said their ability to get other types of loans (mortgage, student, personal) was affected or they were denied

 - 8% said they were unable to rent an apartment or find housing

 Recovering from identity theft may take a long time and can require great effort.
 That’s why it’s especially important for consumers to take steps to protect against identity theft.
 Consumers should always be wary when giving out financial information and should regularly check their account statements for any activity out of the ordinary.

 Credit card service scams make up what amounts to a billion-dollar business, with seemingly unlimited possibilities to exploit merchants, banks and consumers.
 Card companies are striking back with an effort to recoup some of their losses with improved technology.

-The cost for credit card fraud in the U.S. was $8 billion in 2014.
+The cost for credit card fraud in the U.S. was more than $8 billion in 2015.
 About 52% of credit card fraud transactions occur at retail stores and the other 48% take place online or other places where the card is used.
 Banks and card companies absorb most of the financial responsibilities for the fraud.
 However, in October of 2015, major card companies installed an EMV chip in credit cards and that is expected to significantly reduce fraud at the retail store level.